sayak22/sayak22/README.md

 <h1 align="center">Hi 👋, I'm Sayak Mondal</h1>
-<h3 align="center">I am a problem solver, an avid learner with a knack for technology.
-I am a front end web developer and an android developer as well.</h3>
+<h3 align="center">I am a problem solver and an avid learner with a knack for technology.
+I am a front-end web developer and an Android developer as well.</h3>

 - 🔭 I’m currently working at **MyFab11 as an SDE intern**

-- 🌱 I’m currently learning **Anddroid Studio, Java and DSA**
+- 🌱 I’m currently learning **Android Studio, Java and DSA**

-- 👯 I’m looking to collaborate on **Library Management System for IIIT Una**
+- 👯 I’m looking to collaborate on **Student entry and exit system for IIIT Una**

 - 👨‍💻 All of my projects are available at [github.com/sayak22](github.com/sayak22)

-- 💬 Ask me about **C++, DSA,native android developement in Java**
+- 💬 Ask me about **C++, DSA, native android development in Kotlin as well as Java**

 - 📫 How to reach me **sayakmondal2001@gmail.com**